Cleinophobia: Symptoms, Causes And Treatment

 Likewise, there is also environmental influence on the appearance of the phobia.
 Fear can arise after living a traumatic experience where the individual was locked up for a time without the possibility of leaving and with great discomfort.
 The traumatic event does not have to be experienced by the subject in the first person, but he or she can acquire fear after hearing or knowing about a traumatic situation that a known person experienced, who tells how bad it was for them when they were locked up.
 That is, fear can be acquired vicariously.

-You may be interested: How to Calm Drug Anxiety
+You may be interested: Anti-gay Therapy: This is How They Tried to "cure" Homosexuality

 In this way, we will say that cleinophobia shows genetic and environmental influence in its development.
 The subject may have a biological predisposition to show the pathology that is increased and leads to the appearance of the disorder if the individual experiences a traumatic event related to the situation of confinement.